Back Hernia: Symptoms and Treatment (Is it Serious?)

 • Leg spasticity

-The location and type of symptoms experienced depend on the irritated spinal nerve(s), as well as the degree of tearing of the intervertebral disc.
+The location and type of symptoms encountered depend on the spinal nerve(s) irritated, as well as the degree of tearing of the intervertebral disc.
 In addition, damage to the spinal cord will greatly influence the prognosis.
-Indeed, central damage constitutes a medical (and even surgical) emergency.
+Indeed, a central attack constitutes a medical (and even surgical) emergency.

 If you observe any of the following symptoms, you should consult your doctor immediately.
 This could be related to spinal cord injury: